SkeptiCampNM 2026

 presented by New Mexicans for Science and Reason

-Save the date and plan to join New Mexicans for Science and Reason for the Second SkeptiCamp-NM, to be held on May 2nd, 2026, from 10:00 AM – 6:00PM.
-The conference will take place at1634 University Blvd., N.E., Albuquerque, New Mexico 87102, North Building Room 123.
-Snacks, drinks and lunch will be provided.
+New Mexicans for Science and Reason hosted the Second SkeptiCamp-NM on May 2nd, 2026, from 10:00 AM – 6:00PM.
+The conference took place at 1634 University Blvd., N.E., Albuquerque, New Mexico 87102, North Building Room 123.

 | Mark Boslough, physicist and space impact expert, on claims of an ancient asteroid impact. | ![]() |

-![]() | Susan Gerbic, founder of the Guerilla Skeptics on Wikipedia, on how professional psychics employ a technique called cold reading. |
+![]() | Susan Gerbic, founder of the Guerilla Skeptics on Wikipedia, on how professional psychics employ a technique called cold reading.
+VIDEO |

-| Melanie Trecek-King, author of “A Field Guide to Spotting Misinformation,” on her popular “Thinking Is Power” program. | ![]() |
+| Melanie Trecek-King, author of “A Field Guide to Spotting Misinformation,” on her popular “Thinking Is Power” program.
+VIDEO | ![]() |

-![]() | Kurly Tlapoyawa, local archaeologist, ethnohistorian and filmmaker, on “Debunking New Mexico’s ‘Hispanic’ Myth.” |
+![]() | Kurly Tlapoyawa, local archaeologist, ethnohistorian and filmmaker, on “Debunking New Mexico’s ‘Hispanic’ Myth.”
+VIDEO |

-| David Weinberg, professor of ophthalmology, on the bizarre practice called “Eating the Sun.” | ![]() |
+| David Weinberg, professor of ophthalmology, on the bizarre practice called “Eating the Sun.”
+VIDEO | ![]() |

 ![]() | Benjamin Radford, investigator and author of 20 books including “Scientific Paranormal Investigation: How to Solve Unexplained Mysteries,” on the Pachacamac Mystery of Peru. |

-Matthew Lee Loftus, known as The Credible Hulk on social media, on public pushback against scientific consensus. | ![]() |
+Matthew Lee Loftus, known as The Credible Hulk on social media, on public pushback against scientific consensus.
+VIDEO | ![]() |

 ![]() | Ruth Frazier will discuss the legacy of her late husband, Ken Frazier, long-time editor of the Skeptical Inquirer science magazine. |

-| Dave Thomas, adjunct professor at New Mexico Tech, on the Flat Earth movement and “The Final Experiment” in Antarctica. | ![]() |
+| Dave Thomas, adjunct professor at New Mexico Tech, on the Flat Earth movement and “The Final Experiment” in Antarctica.
+VIDEO | ![]() |

 “It does not make any difference how beautiful your guess is, it does not make any difference how smart you are, who made the guess, or what his name is — if it disagrees with experiment, it is wrong.” – Richard Feynman